-In 2016, Hillary Clinton was hammered in the Rust Belt for her history of support for NAFTA and the TPP.
+In 2016, Hillary Clinton was hammered in the Rust Belt for her support of NAFTA and the TPP.
 Such "free trade deals" depress wages and send jobs overseas, and Clinton's support ultimately allowed Donald Trump to win crucial swing states in the 2016 election (e.g., Michigan and Wisconsin).

-It is therefore worrying that Joe Biden is no different.
-He voted for NAFTA, free trade with China, and supported the TPP, and he has defended these actions during his 2020 campaign.
+Joe Biden was always a loyal supporter of the Clintons.
+He voted for NAFTA, free trade with China, and supported the TPP, and he defended these actions during his 2020 campaign.
 He was never going to support the American worker (e.g., with a $15 minimum wage.)

 6. Biden Does Not Care About the Climate

-Joe Biden may want to re-enter the Paris Accord (which, unfortunately, is a non-binding collection of words that promise little action), but the Obama-Biden administration oversaw the greatest US oil production gain in modern history, opened the arctic to drilling twice, and laid more oil pipeline than any previous administration.
+Joe Biden may have rejoined the Paris Accords (a non-binding collection of words that promise little action), but the Obama-Biden administration oversaw the greatest US oil production gain in modern history, opened the arctic to drilling twice, and laid more oil pipeline than any previous administration.

-Biden's own words and actions also say plenty about where his commitments lie.
-He is unwilling to ban fracking and, in almost Trumpian fashion, borrowed his climate policy directly from fossil fuel companies.
-When confronted about his destructive policies, Biden told a voter to "go vote for someone else."
+Biden's own words also said plenty about where his commitments lay.
+He was unwilling to ban fracking and, in almost Trumpian fashion, borrowed his climate policy directly from fossil fuel companies.
+When confronted about his destructive policies, Biden told a voter to "go vote for someone else" (see video below).

 7. Biden Wrote the 1994 Crime Bill

 In 1994, Joe Biden helped write a notorious crime bill that led to the mass incarceration of African Americans.
-For example, the bill imposed higher sentences for drugs commonly used by minorities compared to drugs used by white people.
-It also included the widely condemned "three strikes" rule for imposing life sentences (affecting minorities who are targeted more by police), and greatly expanded the use of the death penalty.
+The bill imposed higher sentences for drugs commonly used by minorities compared to drugs used by white people.
+It also included the widely condemned "three strikes" rule for imposing life sentences (affecting minorities who are targeted more by police), and greatly expanded use of the death penalty.

 8. Biden Wants to Keep Student Debt High